JordanSucher/gistified/README.md

 Designed for anyone whose podcast eyes are bigger than their ear stomachs.

-Built with NextJS, Whisper, GPT4Turbo, Tailwind, Lambda, ECS, Postgres.
+Built with NextJS, Whisper, GPT4Turbo, Tailwind, Lambda, ECS, Postgres, Vercel Blob Storage.